Workers sitting outsite an acoustic enclosure

 • Acoustic performance targets

-• Panel type and thickness selection
+• Panel type and thickness

 • Airflow design and cooling strategy